 - Guide 1: How to Remove Windows Protected Your PC Scam from Windows.

-- Guide 2: Get rid of Windows Protected Your PC Scam from Mac OS X.
+- Guide 2: Get rid of Windows Protected Your PC Scam on Mac OS X.

-- Guide 3: Remove Windows Protected Your PC Scam from Google Chrome.
+- Guide 3: Remove Windows Protected Your PC Scam in Google Chrome.

 - Guide 4: Erase Windows Protected Your PC Scam from Mozilla Firefox.

 - Guide 5: Uninstall Windows Protected Your PC Scam from Microsoft Edge.

 - Guide 6: Remove Windows Protected Your PC Scam from Safari.